craftcms/docs/docs/3.x/dev/tags.md

 Paginated URLs will be identical to the first page’s URL, except that “/p_X_” will be appended to the end (where _X_ is the page number), e.g. `http://my-project.test/news/p2`.

 ::: tip
-You can use the <config:pageTrigger> config setting to customize what comes before the actual page number in your URLs.
+You can use the <config3:pageTrigger> config setting to customize what comes before the actual page number in your URLs.
 For example you could set it to `'page/'`, and your paginated URLs would start looking like `http://my-project.test/news/page/2`.
 :::

 ::: warning